NicolasDouillet/mesh_processing_toolbox/description_read_me.txt

 Downloading and using this toolbox or just part of it assume you to have read and accept all the condition in this current description.

-This toolbox and its content is free of use and distribution with the following condition : this desciption_read_me file must be included as well as each function header must be preserved.
+This toolbox and its content is free of use and distribution with the following condition : this description_read_me file must be included as well as each function header must be preserved.

 Modification of any kind are done under your own, only, and unique responsability.

-Please report me any bug (with data set used and code attached) or suggestion at nicolas.douillet (at) free.fr
+Please report me any bug (with data set used and Matlab(R) code attached) or suggestion at nicolas.douillet (at) free.fr

 %% KNOWN LIMITATIONS